A New Hard Fork of Bitcoin

 - Our new community must prioritize growth.
 It must elevate those who promote user-adoption, and it must shame those who hold adoption back.

-9. Once UNMP begins to succeed, won’t BTC copy it?
-So, you are doomed either way: either [1] you fail immediately; or [2] you achieve some initial success, BTC copies you, and then you can no longer compete with BTC’s network effects, and you fail at that point.
+9. Once MC begins to succeed, won’t BTC copy it?
+So, you are doomed either way: either [1] you fail immediately; or [2] you achieve some initial success, then BTC copies you, and then you can no longer compete with BTC’s network effects, and you fail at that point.
 So, why would anyone invest in a doomed project?
-Lose if you lose, lose if you win.
+It’s [1] lose if you lose; [2] lose if you win.

-Therefore, here are some reasons to doubt that BTC will be able to copy UNMP in time:
+Here are some reasons to doubt that BTC will be able to copy MC in time:

 - BTC is more rotten than people realize – and much of this rot is cultural (which is not easy to change).

-- Bitcoin has sort of ossified already.
+- Bitcoin has (in large part) ossified already.
 Where is the next soft fork?
+(Nowhere in sight.)

 - And – they have to contend not only with [1] the difficulty of persuading others, but also [2] the risk that those others will themselves jump ship (instead of persuade).

-- BTC and UNMP share a mining algorithm (Sha256d).
+- BTC and MC share a mining algorithm (Sha256d).
 Thus, in the short run, an sudden increase in the price of one coin, will starve its rival of hashrate.

-- So, while the UNMP marketcap is small, “most people” will be skeptical that UNMP is better.
-The risk of copying will be low.
+- So, in the early days (while the MC marketcap is small), “most people” will be skeptical that MC is better.
+The risk [of BTC copying MC] will be low.

-- But afterwards, (as the UNMP marketcap rises), mining the BTC blockchain might no longer be possible.
-So, it will be too late.
+- But afterwards, (as the MC marketcap rises), mining the BTC blockchain might no longer be possible.
+So, it may be too late [for BTC to copy MC].

 10. In the past you have mentioned “coiling the spring”.
 Can you elaborate on what this means?